paezha/Spatial-Statistics-Course/Github Book/_book/07-Activity-Maps-as-Processes.md

 2. Share the map with a fellow student, and ask them to guess whether the map is random or non-random.

-3. Repeat 1 and 2 a few times.
+3. Repeat steps 1 and 2 several times (depending on time, between two and four times).

 4. Propose one or more ways to decide whether a landscape is random, and explain your reasoning.
 The approach does not need to be the same for point patterns and continuous variables!